Disentangling Uncertainty in Machine Translation Evaluation: Improving Uncertainty-Aware MT Evaluation

 \section{Improving Uncertainty-Aware MT Evaluation}

-A limitation of \textsc{UA-Comet} is that it relies on model variance techniques which often produce poor estimates of uncertainty and conflate aleatoric and epistemic uncertainty, making it hard to accurately represent uncertainty related to out-of-distribution samples \cite{jain2021deup,zhang2021dense}.
+A limitation of \textsc{UA-Comet} is its reliance on model variance techniques that often produce poor estimates of uncertainty and conflate aleatoric and epistemic uncertainty, making it hard to accurately represent uncertainty related to out-of-distribution samples \cite{jain2021deup,zhang2021dense}.
 We therefore examine alternate methods to learn aleatoric and epistemic uncertainty directly from the available data.
 We assume that for each of the training scenarios and learning objectives described in the following sections, we can learn to predict the uncertainty of quality estimates $\hat{q}$ either as the noise variance $\sigma$ in the case of aleatoric uncertainty, or as the generalization error $\epsilon$ in the case of epistemic (and total) uncertainty.